renderyourworld/Helios-VFX/README.md

 # custom service
 COPY ./my-custom-service.sh /etc/helios/services.d/custom.sh

+# custom idle script
+COPY ./my-custom-service.sh /etc/helios/idle.d/custom.sh
 ```

 #### Mounting

-Finally, you can dynamically mount the scripts via docker or kubernetes mounts by just mapping the sciripts to the
+Finally, you can dynamically mount the scripts via docker or kubernetes mounts by just mapping the scripts to the
 `/etc/helios/init.d` or `/etc/helios/services.d` directories.
 This allows you to have custom scripts and services without
 the need to rebuild the image.
 This is useful for testing and development purposes.